-• What is the added-value of Initial Conditions from reanalyzed CCI+ sea ice data on the seasonal to decadal climate forecast quality?
+What is the added-value of Initial Conditions from EnESA-SIR on the seasonal climate forecast quality?

-• Are there any teleconnections/dynamical processes improving the skill in other regions than the Arctic?
+Are there any teleconnections/dynamical processes improving the skill in other regions than the Arctic?

 Numerous studies have reported important impacts of sea ice on climate variability over remote regions (e.g. North Atlantic, Tropical Pacific, California, Mediterranean Sea), via diverse teleconnection mechanisms (e.g. Deser et al 2010, Grassi et al 2013, Cvijanovic et al 2017).
-Therefore, an improved initialization of sea ice on the seasonal-to-decadal forecast systems can have a beneficial impact on the skill of the climate predictions on large areas of the world.
+Therefore, an improved initialization of sea ice on the seasonal-to-decadal forecast systems can have a beneficial impact on the skill of the climate predictions on large areas of the world, and in particular over Europe.